P-Arnold/planning-map-app/README.md

 ## Demo

+**I have disbaled the api serving the web app and the Google autocoding, so much of the functionality is not present anymore**

 Demo [Here](https://competent-jennings-57a7ec.netlify.app/) hosted on Netlify which accesses the AWS hosted parnold-tech.com API.

 ## Technologies